Petition of Right: Background

-Ruled illegal by Chief Justice Sir Randolph Crewe, the judiciary complied only after he was dismissed.
-Over 70 individuals were jailed for refusing to contribute, including Sir Thomas Darnell, Sir John Corbet, Sir Walter Erle, Sir John Heveningham and Sir Edmund Hampden, who submitted a joint petition for habeas corpus.
+Ruled illegal by Chief Justice Randolph Crewe, the judiciary complied only after he was dismissed.
+Over 70 individuals were jailed for refusing to contribute, including Thomas Darnell, John Corbet, Walter Erle, John Heveningham and Edmund Hampden, who submitted a joint petition for habeas corpus.
 Approved on 3 November 1627, the court ordered the five be brought before them for examination.
-Since it was unclear what they were charged with, the Attorney General Sir Robert Heath attempted to get a ruling; this became known as 'Darnell's Case', although Darnell himself withdrew.
+Since it was unclear what they were charged with, the Attorney General Robert Heath attempted to get a ruling; this became known as 'Darnell's Case', although Darnell himself withdrew.

 The judges avoided the issue by denying bail, on the grounds that as there were no charges, "the [prisoners] could not be freed, as the offence was probably too dangerous for public discussion".
 A clear defeat, Charles decided not to pursue charges; since his opponents included the previous Chief Justice, and other senior legal officers, the ruling meant the loans would almost certainly be deemed illegal.
 So many now refused payment, the reduction in projected income forced him to recall Parliament in 1628, while the controversy returned "a preponderance of MPs opposed to the King".

-To fund his army, Charles resorted to martial law.
-This was a process employed for short periods by his predecessors, specifically to deal with internal rebellions, or imminent threat of invasion, clearly not the case here.
-Intended to allow local commanders to try soldiers or insurgents outside normal courts, it was now extended to require civilians to feed, house and clothe military personnel, known as 'Coat and conduct money.'
-As with forced loans, this deprived individuals of personal property, subject to arbitrary detention if they protested.